IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 * Patient reference id is `9876`
 * status of final
 * with clinical code from LOINC of `1234-5`

-* examples do not include all http headers such as the security headers
+The examples belows omitted some http headers such as the security headers for simplicity.

 ###### 2:3.Y3.4.1.2.3.1 Example GET
 ```